 Access to liquidity is important as it allows the Corporation to implement its overall strategy.
 Liquidity is an important measure of the availability of sufficient cash to fund ongoing business activities and capital and liability commitments.
-Liquidity is defined to include cash and cash equivalents on hand plus estimated new financings of clear title assets and up-financings of maturing mortgages, assuming current lending criteria remains mainly unchanged.
-With the COVID-19 pandemic, current inflation and the increase in interest rates, the importance of liquidity has been magnified even more.
+Liquidity is defined to include cash and cash equivalents on hand plus estimated new financings of clear title assets and up-financings of maturing mortgages, assuming current lending criteria remains mainly unchanged and available line of credit granted.
+With the current inflation and the increase in interest rates, the importance of liquidity has been magnified even more.

-The mortgage rate for a 10-year fixed CHMC mortgage has increased by almost 250 basis points since the beginning of the financial year.
-The Corporation will continue to cautiously monitor this trend in interest rates, and will need to consider the same in making decisions when its mortgages mature and need to be renewed.
+The mortgage rate for a 10-year fixed CHMC mortgage has increased by almost 150 basis points since the end of the prior financial year.
+The Corporation will continue to cautiously monitor this trend in interest rates and will need to consider the same in making decisions when its mortgages mature and need to be renewed.